SMART Goals: Meaning, Examples, Template and How to Write Them

 When these five steps are completed, the result is a sentence such as “In the next three months, I will take an online course, complete all assignments, and discuss the most important insights with my manager.”

-This is how a wish is converted into a concrete SMART goal.
+This is how a general intention is turned into a concrete SMART goal.
 This makes it easier to get started, make adjustments along the way, and look back at the end to see what it has achieved.

 Getting started with the SMART goals template